vseryakov/backendjs/README.md

   Returns information about current account or other accounts, all account columns are returned for the current account and only public columns returned for other accounts.
 This ensures that no private fields ever be exposed to other API clients.
-This call also can used to login into the service or verifying if the given email and password are valid, there is no special login API call because each call must be signed and all calls are stateless and independent.
+This call also can used to login into the service or verifying if the given login and secret are valid, there is no special login API call because each call must be signed and all calls are stateless and independent.

   Parameters: